 Honors Program in Sociology

-The department offers an honors program for academically outstanding sociology majors.
+The School offers a sociology honors program for academically outstanding sociology majors.
 Qualifications for acceptance into this program are: (1) an overall grade point average of at least 3.00; and (2) completion of 8 hours in sociology courses with a grade point average of at least 3.25 in all sociology courses taken at Southern Illinois University Carbondale, and the completion of no fewer than six, nor more than fourteen, semester hours in research or independent study which are counted toward the major.
-Successful completion of the department’s honors program is noted on the academic record at the time the degree is recorded and on the diploma, i.e., Departmental Honors in Sociology.
-For details, qualified students interested in this program should consult the department’s director of un-dergraduate studies.
+Successful completion of the honors program is noted on the academic record at the time the degree is recorded and on the diploma.
+For details, qualified students interested in this program should consult the program’s director of undergraduate studies.
 Concurrent participation in the University Honors Program is encouraged.